yadul-man/Hang-Man-using-Python/README.md

 # Hang-Man-using-Python

-This is a simple python project that uses Python to allow a user to play the game Hang Man.
+This is a simple program that uses Python to simulate the game Hang Man.
 It is a game of guessing the letters of a random word until all lives are over.

 Logic: